neha4p/geetech/public/application/api/v1/documentation.md

 # Welcome to the API v1
 ![Welcome to the API version 1](../../application/api/v1/images/logo.png)

-Welcome to version 1 alpha of the HelloVideo API.
+Welcome to version 1 alpha of the App API.
 As of this writing the API v1 is not yet fully complete, there will be a few iterations of the API version 1 before it is deemed complete.

-In this document you will find out the basics on how to use the HelloVideo API.
+In this document you will find out the basics on how to use the App API.

 # Videos